deepset-ai/haystack/docs/concepts/components.md

 - all the input values coming from "upstream" components connected to it,
 - if any is missing, the corresponding value defined in `self.defaults`, if it exists.

-All parameters of `run()` MUST BE TYPED.
+All parameters of `run()` **must be typed**.
 The types are used by `Pipeline.connect()` to make sure the two components agree on the type being passed, to try ensure the connection will be successful.
 Defaults are allowed, however `Optional`, `Union` and similar "generic" types are not, just as for the outputs.

 `run()` must return a single instance of the dataclass declared through either `Output` or `self.output_types()`.

 A variadic `run()` method is allowed if it respects the following rules:

-- It can take EITHER regular parameters, or a single variadic positional (`*args`), NOT BOTH.
+- It can take **either** regular parameters, or a single variadic positional (`*args`), NOT BOTH.
 - `**kwargs` are not supported
 - The variadic `*args` must be typed, for example `*args: int` if the component accepts any number of integers.

+Args:
+    class_: the class that Canals should use as a component.
+    serializable: whether to check, at init time, if the component can be saved with `save_pipelines()`.

 ## Example components